ritterim/rimdev-blog/_posts/2017-06-10-dot-net-fringe-portland-oregon-2017.md

 - The bouncy floors of the Crystal Ballroom that gave some of our team members motion sickness.
 - Eating a bowl of Poke for the first time.
 - Watching my wife get accupuncture while someone played VR next to her.
-- Witnessing 1 minute speed dating interviews quickly go of the rails :).
+- Witnessing 1 minute speed dating interviews quickly go off the rails :).
 - [Sara Ford](http://twitter.com/saraford) telling dad jokes.
 - Volunteering and actually giving good advice about Portland.
 Should I move there now?
 - [Winning a Star Wars BB8 droid.](https://twitter.com/NicoleAbuhakmeh/status/872241784646017024).